NexusMutual/docs/docs/overview/cover-products/bundled-protocol-cover.md

 Nexus Mutual's claim assessors use this cover wording as a reference when considering any Bundled Protocol Cover claim.

-*Note*: Every Bundled Protocol Cover listing includes an annex documented linked in the Terms and Conditions section on the Buy Cover page.
-You can review the annex for each listing to confirm which protocols are included in the Bundled Protocol Cover listing.
+*Note*: Each Bundled Protocol Cover listing includes an annex, which is linked in the Terms and Conditions section on the Buy Cover page.

 ### Proof of Loss